 P 585.687.8319 | firstname.lastname@example.org

-New Position to Support Individuals and Organizations Address Racism and Sexism While Developing Knowledge and Skills to Center, Deepen and Broaden Equity and Belonging through Education Programming, Trainings & Consultation Services
+New Position to Help Individuals and Organizations Address Racism and Sexism While Developing Knowledge and Skills to Center, Deepen, and Broaden Equity and Belonging through Educational Programming, Trainings, & Consultation Services

 Fabiola comes to YWCA with an impressive history of leading racial and gender equity initiatives and training programs, including building collaborative projects with civic organizations to advocate for early childhood well-being, developing organization wide DEI trainings, and serving as a spokesperson for educational and advocacy campaigns with First 5 LA, leading trainings to improve the health and safety conditions for workers in Southern California with UCLA Labor and Occupational Safety and Health, and supporting survivors of gender based violence and mobilizing parents to create policy change within their communities and school district as violence prevention educator and counselor advocate at Peace Over Violence, a rape crisis and domestic violence support center.

 “In a year of racial reckoning and calls for transformative systems change, it is with great excitement that we bring on Fabiola Montiel-Tellez, a seasoned policy and communications leader to oversee the Coalition for an Anti-Racist Glendale’s policy work and to build out YWCA’s educational offerings in racial and gender equity and Diversity, Equity, and Inclusion campaigns, trainings and consultations.
 We are grateful to the Weingart Foundation whose support allowed us to create this inaugural position to build upon the momentum of the historic wins we achieved this last year in advancing local racial justice initiatives,” Tara Peterson, Chief Executive Officer, YWCA Glendale and Pasadena.